-This kale chicken salad with apples and potatoes is the quintessential fall harvest recipe.
+This Kale Chicken Salad with Apples and Potatoes is the quintessential fall harvest recipe.
 It’s made with super crispy freshly picked apples, farm fresh kale, grilled apple cider chicken, and warm potatoes, then dressed with a sweet and tart maple cider vinaigrette.
-It’s cooked entirely on the grill, making for an easy, fast, and deeply nutritious gluten free weeknight autumn dinner.
+It’s cooked entirely on the grill, making for an fast and nutritious weeknight autumn dinner.

 I picked up a gigantic bag of kale at the farm store for like $2.
 Ridiculous.
 And I had been working on this recipe for apple cider chicken for a few days.
 So naturally a kale chicken salad with crispy apples was necessary ASAP.

 Pin it now!
 Click here to pin this recipe for Kale Chicken Salad to your recipes board on Pinterest.

 This recipe for kale chicken salad comes together quickly and all of the cooking is done entirely on the grill, which means I don’t have to clean any pans.
 That’s my kind of weeknight cooking.

 While the grill is heating up for the chicken, chop up a few potatoes (about ½ lb) and toss them with some olive or avocado oil and a healthy pinch of salt and pepper.
 I used half purple potatoes and half sweet potatoes because they’re pretty and it’s what I had in my pantry.
 Use whatever strikes your fancy, but keep the skins on and dice the pieces on the smaller side so they grill up quickly (about 1″).

 Spread the potatoes over a grilling tray.
 I love this type of grilling tray – the grates are small (vegetables won’t fall through) and the handles making placing and picking up (with mitts) super duper easy.